Two other Titanic ships were built and had tragic endings as well

 What were the 'Olympic Class' ships?

-The Olympic class ships were a trio of British ocean liners built by the Harland & Wolff shipyard for the White Star Line during the early 20th century.
+The Olympic class ships were a trio of British ocean liners built by the Harland & Wolff shipyard in Belfast, Northern Ireland, for the White Star Line during the early 20th century.

-Titanic was the second and the most famous of the three sisters.
-She was launched in 1911 and entered service in 1912.
+The most famous of the three, the Titanic, was actually the second built.
+She was launched on May 31, 1911, and entered service in April 1912.

 RMS Olympic

-The Olympic survived several accidents and collisions during her service, including a collision with a British warship in 1911, a near-miss with an iceberg in 1912, and a ramming of a German submarine in 1918.
+The Olympic survived several accidents and collisions during her service, including a collision with a British warship in 1911.

-She underwent several refits and modernizations over the years, including the installation of oil-fired boilers, new propellers, and additional lifeboats.
+She underwent several refits and modernizations over the years, including the installation of oil-fired boilers and new propellers.

 The Olympic and the Titanic together